-Delicious and healthy flourless oat muffins for babies, toddlers, and kids!
-These savory muffins are the perfect grab-and-go breakfast/snack packed with vegetables, whole grains, as well as protein and fat to keep them fuller for longer!
+Delicious and healthy flourless oat vegetable muffins for babies, toddlers, and kids!
+These savoury muffins are the perfect grab-and-go breakfast/snack packed with vegetables, whole grains, as well as protein and fat to keep them fuller for longer!

 Thanks to Cabot for sponsoring this post.

 The most popular requests I receive from you guys are for quick and easy, nutritious breakfast and snack recipes.
 And that is why I have a huge silly grin on my face as I’m typing this.
 Oh you guys are going to LOVE these muffins!